 - Negative film up to 13 stops

 - Slide film 6-8 stops

-120 or 220 film, used with medium format cameras, is the only other film format you are probably going to come across.
+120 or 220 film, used with medium format cameras, is the only other film format you are likely to notice}.

-Nearly all commercially available 35mm film on the market at this time has DX encoding.
-This allows cameras to auto-detect and set the ISO when the film canister is put in the camera.
+All commercially available 35mm film for sale currently has DX encoding.
+This enables cameras to detect and set the ISO of the film canister loaded into the camera.

-You will find just a few choices for where to process 35mm film.
-For a more in-depth explanation of the possible choices, go to my guide on Where to Get Film Developed.
+You will find a few possibilities for where to get 35mm film developed.
+For a more in depth discussion of the possible choices you can check out my article on Where to Get Film Developed.